mermaid-js/mermaid/docs/README.md

 **🖖 Keep a steady pulse: mermaid needs more Collaborators [#866](https://github.com/k3nsv/mermaid/issues/866)**

-## The following are examples of Diagrams that mermaid can make.
+## The following are examples of Diagrams that mermaid can make:

 ### Flowchart